pedhmendes/ising-dimension-reduction/README.md

   <img src=https://github.com/pedhmendes/ising-dimension-reduction/blob/main/plots/ising80_ene_pca_colors_L80.png>
 </figure>

-The energy plot does not say much, but the magnetization does.
+The energy plot does not say much, the magnetization does.
 It look like as if we smashed the data points along the critical temperature and then turn around, we would get something like the PCA projections.
 So one can say PCA found that the most significant variation of the data is the magnetization.
 So magnetization can be used as an indicator of the phase transition.